IQSS/dataverse-sample-data/CONTRIBUTING.md

 When contributing sample data, please do the following before making your pull request:

 - Replace all email addresses with dataverse-sample-data@mailinator.com
 - Do not include files larger than 10 MB.
+(The script `show_large_files.sh` can help you find them.)

 ## Contributing ideas